PonDad/Homework-Time/README.md

 ![logo](https://github.com/PonDad/Homework-Time/blob/master/img/Actions%20on%20Google.png)

 My children (twins, 6 years old) are also early items and are elementary school students from next year.
-Before school I started going to the "Kumon" expression from early spring.
+Before school They started going to the "Kumon" expression from early spring.
 I tried an assist mechanism to watch the homework done by the children on a daily basis with their families.

 ## Kumon: After School Math & Reading Programs